Sport Scientist & Animal Physical Rehab Therapist, Equine Craniosacral Therapist

 BSc Physiotherapy, MSAnimST (Animal Physiotherapy), Cert CN

-She loves lecturing which explains her enthusiasm when asked to serve at Equine-Librium College in 2012.
-In her words: “we want to qualify veterinary physiotherapists with a superb understanding of the animals they treat and a sound set of practical treatment skills, to ensure the profession’s name is held high and to show the true benefit of physiotherapy in the animal field”.
-She has lectured at various Veterinary Congresses in South Africa and internationally.
-She enjoys an active lifestyle with her husband, daughter and 5 dogs.
-Her other passion is working and showing her Golden Retrievers and Irish Setters.
+She loves lecturing and strives to “qualify veterinary physiotherapists with a superb understanding of the animals they treat and a sound set of practical treatment skills, to ensure the profession’s name is held high and to show the true benefit of physiotherapy in the animal field”.

 Outgoing Principal, Lecturer, Veterinarian